CodeWithCory/exploring-religious-landscapes/README.md

-# exploring-religious-landscapes
+# Exploring Religious Landscapes

-Exploring the religious landscape in the U.S.
+Exploring religious landscapes in the U.S.